clan-lol/clan-homepage/content/docs/overview/index.md

 template = "docs/page.html"

 [extra]
-lead = "Overview of cLan's architecture, components and security" toc = true top = false
+lead = "Overview of cLAN's architecture, components and security" toc = true top = false
 +++

-# cLan
+# cLAN

-cLan envisions a new model for a decentralized network, designed to provide families, smaller groups, and small businesses a platform that's private, secure, and user-friendly.
+cLAN envisions a new model for a decentralized network, designed to provide families, smaller groups, and small businesses a platform that's private, secure, and user-friendly.
 The system transcends the conventional reliance on centralized services, allowing for direct, end-to-end encrypted communication among users.
-Rooted in open-source software, cLan ensures no vendor lock-in, and introduces robust features including remote management, backup functionality, user-friendly app store, and fleet management for small businesses.
+Rooted in open-source software, cLAN ensures no vendor lock-in, and introduces robust features including remote management, backup functionality, user-friendly app store, and fleet management for small businesses.

 ## Architecture Overview

 ### Decentralized Network Model

-cLan incorporates a decentralized network model to tackle the challenges posed by restrictive firewalls, NAT, and the scarcity of ipv4 address space.
+cLAN incorporates a decentralized network model to tackle the challenges posed by restrictive firewalls, NAT, and the scarcity of ipv4 address space.
 By leveraging end-to-end encryption, the model ensures all peers within the network are fully connected, allowing services and communication to occur directly.
 This is achieved by the user of an decentralized virtual private network (VPN).
 A decentralized VPN is a system that uses multiple servers spread across different locations to create a secure, private network within an organization, enabling secure communication and data transfer without relying on a central server.
 The VPN serves as an added layer of security, shielding internal services from exposure to the open internet.

 This network model uses a decentralized method, similar to a phonebook, that translates website names into addresses that computers understand (i.e. using mDNS), which helps improve how users interact with the network.
 Looking forward, for businesses, the model plans to include rules that decide who can access which parts of the network, depending on their job role.